racelandshop/camera_dashboard_raceland/README.md

 Copy the camera_dashboard_raceland_database.yaml to the config folder use by homeassistant

 3 - Setup the component using the config flow in frontend

+TODO:

+- Currently not all the camera brands are implemented